mohammaddehnavi/Docker-Presentation/README.md

 COPY ./ ./ # copy file from host to container
 CMD ["npm", "start"] # Define default command when we run created image.
 ```
-- Note: You can use ADD for copy file from host to machine, Add have built in tar function to extracted files and copy to container
+- Note: You can use ADD for copy file from host to the machine, Add have built-in tar function to extracted files and copy to container
-- Note: Every COPY,RUN,ADD create a read only layer when we build own image.
+- Note: Every COPY, RUN, ADD create a read-only layer when we build own image.

 #### Build Dockerfile
 You can build your docker image with a Dockerfile use the below command.